12gabriel3/easy-esi/docs/source/index.rst

-bravado_core documentation
+easy_esi_core documentation
 ==========================

-bravado_core is a Python library that implements the `Swagger 2.0 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md>`_ Specification.
+easy_esi_core is a Python library that implements the `Swagger 2.0 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md>`_ Specification.

-Client and servers alike can use bravado_core to implement these features:
+Client and servers alike can use easy_esi_core to implement these features:

 * Swagger Schema ingestion and validation
 * Validation and marshalling of requests and responses